DataEngineeringGuru/Data-Guru/README.md

 # [Data Science Portfolio One Project overview](https://github.com/DataEngineeringGuru/Data-Science-Portfolio-One)
+In this repository I demonstrate how you can quickly build a data science portfolio website using github pages.
+It can be extremely valuable to have a data science portfolio, showcasing your skills and cretavity to potential employers.
+Your GitHub website created using Gitpage can house links to all of your project repositories, allowing prospective employers or others to view all of your projects from one source.
+#### Most recruiters don't have time or the ability to sift through your whole github repo.
+A website shows that you can convey information effectively and that you are straight to the point.
+#### This project is inspired by The Data Professor Ken Jee.

 ## Steps for setting up the website:
 1. Create a github account
 2. Make a new github repo and initialize the readme